 See below to see what a Judge read to a Jury about damages in a recent car accident case we tried.

-You must prove permanent injury from your case accident if you want USAA to pay your pain and suffering.
-And for good reason: Florida law requires a doctor to say its more likely than not you have a permanent injury to claim pain and suffering.
+Before you put in a personal injury claim, you must prove permanent injury from your case accident if you want USAA to pay your pain and suffering.
+And for good reason: Florida law requires a doctor to say it’s more likely than not you have a permanent injury to claim pain and suffering.

 If you have a strain or sprain to your spine you can expect your doctor to order MRIs.
-Objective testing like MRI’s can help a doctor diagnose the permanent injury.
+Objective testing like MRI’s can help a doctor diagnose a permanent injury.
 A doctor’s report can then prove your permanent injury.
-We make sure to provide written opinions of permanent injury to USAA’s adjusters with the demand letter at the beginning of settlement talks to prove that pain and suffering payment from USAA is appropriate.
+We make sure to provide written opinions of permanent injury to USAA claims adjusters with the demand letter at the beginning of settlement talks to prove that pain and suffering payment from USAA is appropriate.